 A wide variety of things can be considered in mitigation, from health issues (physical or mental, acute or chronic) to bereavement or financial hardship.

 If something out of your control affects your ability to study or to take assessments then it may be considered as a mitigating circumstance.

-- If these circumstances affect examinations or other assessments, you should submit a mitigating circumstances form to your department within 5 working days of the assessment or coursework submission deadline
+- If these circumstances affect examinations or other assessments, you should submit a mitigating circumstances form to your department within 10 working days or 14 calendar days of the assessment or coursework submission deadline

 - The form must be supported by appropriate documentation.
 A medical certificate is essential where illness affects an exam – telling someone afterwards is not sufficient

 - Please contact the Undergraduate Education Manager or Senior Tutor if a problem arises on the day of an exam

 - The College Health Centre cannot certify an illness if you have not been seen at the Health Centre during the illness